fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Alyasa is prophet and messenger of God (Allah) who was sent to guide the Children of Israel.
+Alyasa is a prophet and messenger of God (Allah) who was sent to guide the Children of Israel.
 In the Quran, Alyasa is mentioned twice as a prophet, and is mentioned both times alongside fellow prophets.
 He is honored by Muslims as the prophetic successor to Ilyas (Elijah).
 Islamic sources that identify Elisha with Khidr cite the strong relationship between Khidr and Ilyas in Islamic tradition.

 The name of Alyasa is mentioned twice in Al-An'am 6:86 and Sad 38:48.
 In those verses, without mentioning anything about the personality or prophethood of Alyasa, he is mentioned as "graced" and "among the elect".
 According to the Quran, Elisha is exalted "above the rest of creation" (Arabic: "among the excellent".
 Alyasa is mentioned in Al-An'am 6:86 and Sad 38:48, along with Ismail: